zhangfanlong/CHANN-open/README.md

 2. Get DataSet

-   1)Download our data from dropbox: https://www.dropbox.com/s/8rutbixd9xi2q65/data.zip?dl=0
+   1)Download our data from dropbox: https://www.dropbox.com/scl/fo/o6y4igsl3hl0rla8r4n60/h?dl=0&rlkey=aza56jcoezl55xajb6kxnugtx

+   2)There are two zip file in this share link: CHANN data.zip and code clones.zip
-   2)unzip the data.zip to data folder.
+    *  unzip the CHANN data.zip to data folder, and use this to train and test our model.
+    * unzip the code clones.zip to code clones folder, and this is all these code clone we used in our work.

    3)If you would like to build your own dataset, please refer to the folder named "Raw data".